Travel and culture. Do They Go Hand in Hand?

 Much to the surprise of HR, who’d expected that “negotiations” or “presenting” or “bad news conversations” would come out.

-If you travel you get to see, hear, feel and overall experience the different cultures you’re visiting.
+If you travel you get to see, hear, feel, and overall experience the different cultures you’re visiting.
 Right?
-Well, let me tell you that over the last 20 years I’ve been a professional interculturalist and have traveled across the globe.
-I’ve met many people who had traveled but didn’t have a clue about cultural differences.
+Well, let me tell you that over the last 20+ years, I’ve been a professional interculturalist and have traveled across the globe.
+I’ve met many people who have traveled but didn’t have a clue about cultural differences.

 So yes, travel and culture go hand in hand, but travel is not equivalent to cultural awareness or cultural competence.